Andrew F. Braham

 Click here for a .pdf copy of my Research Statement

 Research is an extremely dynamic process.
 As time passes, certain areas of research become more salient, while others require less attention.
-As a tenure-track Assistant Professor at the University of Arkansas, my current research focuses on three primary areas: advanced pavement materials characterization, pavement maintenance and rehabilitation products, and sustainability.
+As a tenured Associate Professor at the University of Arkansas, my research currently focuses on three primary areas: asphalt emulsion, pavement maintenance and rehabilitation, and sustainability.

 Click here to return to top